KlavierGayming/discordbot/README.md

 }
 ```

-This bot uses cogs.
-They're automatically detected in the `cogs/` folder.
-If you want to add new functions, add a new `.py` file to the `cogs/` folder.
-The file must have an async def called setup which loads the cog.
+To add a new cog with new commands, add a new `.py` file to the `cogs/` folder.
+The file must have an async def called setup which loads the cog.<br>
-ex.
+For example:
 ```python
 from discord.ext import commands class mycog(commands.Cog):